-The PRISME-2 project results addressed some outstanding safety issues particularly with respect to the appreciable uncertainties that exist in risk assessments for nuclear power plants due to gaps in knowledge and modelling capabilities on fire growth and propagation, on fire extinction phenomena, on the prediction of damage to equipment and on the treatment of plant and operator response to a fire event.
-Phase two also provided useful information on outstanding questions with respect to fire probabilistic safety assessments, in particular regarding how heat and smoke propagate from one room to another and the impact of smoke on safety-critical systems.
+The PRISME-2 project results addressed some outstanding safety issues, with reducing uncertainties in risk assessments for nuclear power plants filling knowledge gaps, and enhancing modelling capabilities on fire growth and propagation, on fire extinction phenomena, on the prediction of damage to equipment and on the treatment of plant and operator response to a fire event.
+Phase 2 also provided useful information on outstanding questions with respect to fire probabilistic safety assessments, in particular regarding how heat and smoke propagate from one room to another and the impact of smoke on safety-critical systems.

-The technical program of phase two consisted of the following:
+The technical programme of phase 2 consisted of the following:

-Phase three (PRISME-3) is a follow up of the two previous phases.
-The technical program of phase three consisted of the following:
+Phase three (PRISME-3) was a follow-up of the two previous phases.
+The technical programme of phase 3 consisted of the following:

-PRISME: Belgium, Canada, Finland, France, Germany, Japan, Netherlands, Korea, Spain, Sweden, United Kingdom and United States
+PRISME: Belgium, Canada, Finland, France, Germany, Japan, the Netherlands, Korea, Spain, Sweden, United Kingdom and United States

 PRISME-2: Belgium, Canada, Finland, France, Germany, Japan, Korea, Spain, Sweden and the United Kingdom

-PRISME-3: Belgium, Finland, France, Germany, Japan, Korea, the United Kingdom and the United States
+PRISME-3: Belgium, Finland, France, Germany, Japan, Korea, United Kingdom and the United States

 PRISME-2: July 2011 to June 2016